Grassmannian Optimization for Online Tensor Completion and Tracking with the t-SVD: Abstract

 \section{Abstract}

-We propose a new streaming algorithm, called TOUCAN, for the tensor completion problem of imputing missing entries of a low-tubal-rank tensor using the recently proposed tensor-tensor product (t-product) and tensor singular value decomposition (t-SVD) algebraic framework.
-We also demonstrate TOUCAN's ability to track changing free submodules from highly incomplete streaming 2-D data.
-TOUCAN uses principles from incremental gradient descent on the Grassmann manifold of subspaces to solve the tensor completion problem with linear complexity and constant memory in the number of time samples.
-We compare our results to state-of-the-art tensor completion algorithms in real applications to recover temporal chemo-sensing data and MRI data under limited sampling.
+We propose a new fast streaming algorithm for the tensor completion problem of imputing missing entries of a low-tubal-rank tensor using the tensor singular value decomposition (t-SVD) algebraic framework.
+We show the t-SVD is a specialization of the well-studied block-term decomposition for third-order tensors, and we present an algorithm under this model that can track changing free submodules from incomplete streaming {2-D} data.
+The proposed algorithm uses principles from incremental gradient descent on the Grassmann manifold of subspaces to solve the tensor completion problem with linear complexity and constant memory in the number of time samples.
+We provide a local expected linear convergence result for our algorithm.
+Our empirical results are competitive in accuracy but much faster in compute time than state-of-the-art tensor completion algorithms on real applications to recover temporal chemo-sensing and MRI data under limited sampling.